 Record Computer Screen

 - Kaltura Capture: This is Kaltura's new recording tool.
 More information: Install KalturaCapture - Windows & Mac / Record with KalturaCapture.

-- It is usually best to record the audio within PowerPoint's Record Slideshow feature, then export it as an mp4.
+- It is usually best to record the audio within PPT's Record Slideshow feature, then export it as an mp4 since PPT records audio per slide, making it easy to re-record a slide if you make a mistake.
 This works well on both Windows and Mac.
 Here are instructions.

 - Users are able to order automatic captions to your Kaltura videos for viewers to enable as they watch.
 Once you order the automatic captions for you video(s), you can then edit these for accuracy.
 Many videos get at least 80% or more captions correct, but you cannot rely on the automatic captions to be completely accurate.
 Captions should e reviewed and edited for accuracy.
 Refer to the UW System information on adding and editing your video captions.